HamzaB505/Data-augmentation-DL-EGG-/README.md

-# Deep Learning - Data augmentation techniques for EEG data using Deep learning
+# Data augmentation techniques for EEG data using Deep learning
 This is a project we are working on at the university of lorraine.
 Authors:
 Boulaala Hamza